 Have a coffee at one of the many cafes along the beach

-Aslan Coffee is set inside the Hotel Hyggelig and it has a rooftop terrace with a view.
+Aslan Coffee is set inside the Hotel Hyggelig and has a rooftop terrace with a view.
 The coffee is not bad, but I would go here mainly for the view.

 Rendejavous_Haeundae is set on the corner of the beach and has a photo spot that draws many people passionate about Instagram and photogenic places.